hartenthaler/hh_clippings_cart_enhanced/README.md

 The user can then delete selected records or groups of records of the same type in the clippings cart or delete the clippings cart completely.

-An action initiated by the user then takes place on the objects in the clippings cart, such as
+An action initiated by the user then takes place on the records in the clippings cart, such as
 * the export to a GEDCOM zip file, as in the actual clippings cart module
 * the display of the objects in list form with the possibility of sorting and filtering this list (tbd)
-* the transfer of the objects in the clippings cart to new functions that visualize this data or analyze it statistically.
+* the transfer of the records in the clippings cart to new functions that visualize this data or analyze it statistically.
 Such a function could be for example [TAM](https://github.com/rpreiner/tam) (Topographic Attribute Map) or [Lineage](https://github.com/huhwt/lineage).

 <a name="screenshots"></a>